 Until 2015, the brand best known for reliability, performance and environmental credential, Volkswagen was trusted by millions worldwide.
 But as soon as the truth about 11 million of its vehicle being equipped with a software program to dupe emissions testing was out, there was no looking back.
 The deceptive brand promise had made the brand fall to such a level that it now not only faces a £30bn lawsuit but a monumental battle to rebuild trust among consumers.

 Lack of Change

 The environment in which the brand functions is dynamic and requires it to change its marketing and branding strategies from time to time to keep up with the trend and to maintain and gain new consumers.
-In this age of digital world, if a brand still sticks with print media, it surely lags behind many of its competitors.
-Similarly, if a brand fails to infer the current and future needs, wants, and desires of the customers, there are greater chances that it may loose to its competitors.
+In this age of the digital world, if a brand still sticks with print media, it surely lags behind many of its competitors.
+Similarly, if a brand fails to infer the current and future needs, wants, and desires of the customers, there are greater chances that it may lose to its competitors.